AdamISZ/aut-ct/README.md

 If you are time constrained and just want to see it run, or check the environment is set up correctly, then: go to [Installation](#installing) and then [Worked Example](#worked-example).

 Goal: Be able to use a privacy-preserving proof of ownership of *a* public key in a set of public keys, as a kind of token with scarcity.
 In particular, it should be possible to create such a token from a very large anonmity sets (10s of thousands up to millions) with a verification time which is very short so that it can be used practically in real systems.
-In practice this code already allows such verifications **in about 50ms on commodity hardware for 100K pubkeys or more**.
+In practice this code already allows such verifications **in about 40-60ms on commodity hardware for up to 2.5M pubkeys (at least)**.

 More specifically, we imagine these public keys to be those of Bitcoin utxos (or perhaps just txos).